What is a Computer Bit and How Does it Work?

 What Makes Computers Tick?

 When you think of computing, you may have images of whizzing processors or geeks typing on screens.
 But did you ever wonder how all these devices work?
 If so, keep reading.
-As technology continues to advance and computer literacy becomes more important than ever, we are going to break down what makes computers tick!

 Electricity is the Common Demonator